Skip to content

 • Includes Governor/Lieutenant Governor, Secretary of State, Attorney General

-• Estimated population: 10.2M
+• Estimated state population: 10.2M

 • Rank by population: 10th most populous state